 - You foot the whooole bill.
 Divide accommodation rates by one and forget about group rates for anything, unless you join forces with strangers.

 - The full enjoyment of some experiences is contingent on group make-up (tours, some outdoor activities, classes, interactive events).
 If you bring your own group, you know you’ll like everybody.
-If you don’t, you could end up passive-aggressively fighting with a dude who keeps stealing your seat, trying to talk down a lady who’s actually terrified of the activity she’s paid to do, or dodging a seven-year old monster who’s set on pinching your ass.
+If you don’t, you could end up passive-aggressively fighting with a dude who keeps stealing your seat, trying to talk down a lady who’s actually terrified of the activity she’s paid to do, or dodging a seven-year old monster who’s for some reason dead-set on pinching your ass.
 There are also some activities that you’re less likely to enjoy (unless you’re really outgoing) on your own, e.g. (for me at least): most nightlife.

 - There may be more at stake if you don’t stay vigilant.
 A lone person (especially a woman, though I will defend to the death my right to travel solo and the fact that it is worth it and not a “stupid” idea tantamount to “asking for trouble,” but that’s a rant for another day) is more of a target than a group.
 It’s scary when you find yourself in an ambiguous or threatening situation without a group to rely on for support.
 Traveling alone means being on constant low-level alert (which means you’ll also probably be the one to save the next group you travel with from being scammed or robbed or harassed, because this type of vigilance quickly becomes second nature).
 It also means that you may need more of a back-up plan when heading into remote areas (such as hiking up a mountain on which there is poor cell service, for example), because ideally you don’t want to have to saw off your hand.

 - There’s no one to shake and ask, “how lucky are we? can you believe this? do you see that? does your food taste as good as mine does?”
 No one to reminisce with about “that time…” No one to commiserate with if things go hilariously wrong and you end up screaming and pounding the gate barrier at the airport, demanding release.
 The experience is just yours, and that can be lonely.
-Friends are fun!
+Companionship is fun!